 It's also safer than storing data on a personal computer or MacBook.
 You also won’t have to send email scans (or credit card details) to people anymore; they can just log in and see for themselves - provided they have security clearance.
 Secure file uploads like these are a huge win.

 During the height of the COVID crisis in early 2020, we were astonished to hear from companies whose accountants couldn’t help because they couldn’t physically go to the office.

 Because the tools on this list live in the cloud, you won’t have this problem.
-Finance teams and external accountants can access the same files and dashboards from anywhere thanks to features like privileged access management.
+Finance teams and external accountants can access the right files and dashboards from anywhere thanks to features like privileged access management.

 Clearly, remote-friendly work is now a necessity.
-And the same goes for your books!
+And the same goes for your bookkeeping!

 7. Integrate easily with other tools

 Another classic issue that slows down the closing process is copying data from one spreadsheet to another - from one ledger to the next.

 Good accounting automation tools will speak to your other tools and remove the need to copy/paste for hours each month.